vu-it/macOS-web-help/README.md

 * Install the dependencies `bundle install`
 * Serve the site `bundle exec jekyll serve --watch`

+## Update dependencies

+Github updates the dependencies for github pages.
+If that happened, run

+`bundle update github-pages`

+to get the local install up-to-date

 ## Add a news item

 To quickly set up a skeleton for a new post, run the following command: